MNeMoNiCuZ/joytag-batch/README.md

+# JoyTag Batch
+This is an inference script for the joytag tagging utility.
+Simply put images in the input folder and it will tag them for you.

 # JoyTag

 JoyTag is a state of the art AI vision model for tagging images, with a focus on sex positivity and inclusivity.
 It uses the Danbooru tagging schema, but works across a wide range of images, from hand drawn to photographic.